Maxims of equity: Equity does not punish

 Lord Justice James stated in Vyse v.
 Foster (Ch.App.
 1871) that "This Court is not a Court of penal jurisdiction.
 It compels restitution of property unconscientiously withheld; it gives full compensation for any loss or damage through failure of some equitable duty; but it has no power of punishing anyone."

-This is largely because equity is civil in nature, and not criminal.
+This is largely because equity is civil rather than criminal in nature.
 Criminal equity formerly existed in the infamous Star Chamber, but ceased to exist when that court was abolished.
-As such, equity generally will not enjoin a crime — nor enjoin a criminal proceeding.
+As such, equity generally will not enjoin a crime or a criminal proceeding.
 As stated in Mayor of York v.
 Pilkington (Ch.
 1742), the Court of Chancery "has not originally, and strictly, any restraining power over criminal prosecutions".

-This maxim means that punitive or exemplary damages are generally not available in equity — at least historically.
+This maxim means that punitive or exemplary damages are generally not available in equity, at least historically.
 The U.S. Supreme Court reiterated this principle as a limit on restitution in Liu v.
-Securities and Exchange Commission (2020), citing the "equitable principle that the wrongdoer should not be punished by ‘pay[ing] more than a fair compensation to the person wronged.’
+Securities and Exchange Commission (2020), citing the "equitable principle that the wrongdoer should not be punished by 'pay[ing] more than a fair compensation to the person wronged.'
 Tilghman v.
 Proctor, 125 U.S. 136, 145–146 (1888)."

-Indeed, equity may step in to block contract terms that create penal damages.
-This also relates to the maxim that "equity abhors a forfeiture" (see below).
-However, in many jurisdictions equity will not block an in terrorem clause in a will (stating that beneficiaries who challenge the will forfeit whatever was left for them).